cadia-lvl/diar-az/README.md

 You do not need to concern yourself with the wav folder for this project.
 Assume you'll be working on directory above the corpus.

 I’ve created bash and python files using gawk, sed, sort -u, sox I believe.
-Try to only use tools which already exist, don't require downloading new packages.
 Create the appropriate folders.
-Unvalidated & validated

 Do not commit any files or information that is specific to this corpus, e.g. names, the corpus README.